-This ROD serves as the agency's final decision, establishing the land use plan decisions outlined in the Approved RMP, and is effective on the date that it is signed by the Utah-BLM State Director.
+This ROD serves as BLM's final decision, establishing the land use plan decisions outlined in the Approved RMP Amendment, and is effective on the date that it is signed by the Utah-BLM State Director.
 These land use plan decisions are not subject to other administrative remedies.

-4.2 What the Decision/RMP Does Not Provide
+4.2 What the Decision/RMP Amendment Does Not Provide

-- ► The RMP decisions only apply to BLMadministered public lands in the Red Cliffs NCA. - ► The RMP decisions are subject to valid existing rights.
+- ► The RMP decisions only apply to BLMadministered public lands in the St. George Field Office. - ► The RMP does not affect valid existing rights.